sozialhelden/accessibility-cloud/docs/importing-data.md

 # How to import data

-This document should give you a general idea how to import data into the accessibility.cloud format.
+This document should give you a general idea how to import data like places, equipment/facility infos and disruptions into the accessibility.cloud format.

 If you know how to import data already and need a reference of the whole exchange format's schema, [go here](./exchange-format.md).